-If you're a military veteran, admissions counselors at University of Maryland University College can assist you with selecting a class schedule that combines online and hybrid courses, so you can qualify for the higher dollar amount from your housing allowance.
+If you're a military veteran, admissions advisors at University of Maryland University College can assist you with selecting a class schedule that combines online and hybrid courses, so you can qualify for the higher dollar amount from your housing allowance.

 Under the Post‐9/11 GI Bill, your housing allowance is based on a variety of factors, including the following: